fusterma/MADX_JUAS2022/docker.md

 ```

 ### STEP 3: JupyterLab
-Now you can launch from a terminal JupyterLab
+Now you can launch from a terminal Jupyter
 ```
->> jupyter-lab
+>> jupyter-notebook
 ```

 :::info
 If JupyterLab is not installed in your system you can install it with
 ```
->> conda install -c conda-forge jupyterlab
+>> conda install -c conda-forge notebook
 ```
 :::

-The *jupyter-lab* command will open a browser.
+The *jupyter-notebook* command will open a browser.

-The Laucher tab allows you to open a notebook or console or some basic terminal/editing environment.

-You can clic on the Python 3 Notebook icon in the Launcher tab and test the code example at the end of this document to verify that everything is working as expected.
+You can clic on the NEW->Python 3 Notebook icon on the top right (https://user-images.githubusercontent.com/72798799/146044142-2c6c33bb-427c-4326-80a2-a2642bc0833e.png) and test the code example at the end of this document to verify that everything is working as expected.

 # Windows: Docker Toolbox